Srijita007/E-commerse-site/README.md

 # E-commerse-site
 An online shopping portal.
-It is created using php and MySql.
+It is created using Html, CSS, JavaScript,php and MySql.